-Anita Hill made sexual harassment a national issue by testifying at the Supreme Court confirmation hearings for Clarence Thomas in 1991.
-Her bravery empowered thousands of women to bring their own sexual harassment lawsuits and helped revolutionize the treatment of women in the workplace.
+An American women's rights icon, historic figure, attorney, and powerful advocate for equality, Anita Hill brought the issue of sexual harassment to the forefront of our national conversation in her historic testimony before the Supreme Court confirmations hearings of Judge Clarence Thomas.
+Her bravery empowered women from all walks of life to bring forth their own sexual harassment lawsuits and helped revolutionize equality for women in the workplace.

 The event was one of the most amazing I have ever witnessed.
 Everyone I have spoken to was simply blown away by it.
 Please pass along to Anita that people reported being especially blown away by her brilliance.
 This is not a gratuitous, hyperbolic, compliment.
 My big takeaway?
 The Hill-Thomas hearings robbed all of us of the chance to know in 1991 exactly how brilliant Anita Hill is.
 As a nation, we are left with an image of her at the hearings, having to respond to horrible questions within the context of a highly constrained forum not of her choosing.
 On Wednesday, we all got to see a brilliant intellect at work.
 We could see the gears whirring as she provided thoughtful, highly analytic, and non-formulaic answers to the questions.
 Her response to the question about academia was especially powerful.

 Dear Professor Hill: